FareHarbor/fareharbor-docs/api.md

 ### Customer Type Rate

-Customer type rates set capacity, pricing information, and custom fields for customer types on a particular availability.
+Customer type rates set capacity and pricing information for customer types on a particular availability.

 * `pk`: `number`